mui/material-ui/docs/data/material/guides/minimizing-bundle-size/minimizing-bundle-size.md

 ### Option two: use a Babel plugin

-This option provides the best user experience and developer experience:
+This option provides the best user experience and developer experience, except if you're using **Next.js 13.5 or greater**, where this optimization is automatically applied via the `optimizePackageImports` option in Next.js.
+In that case, using a Babel plugin is unnecessary.

 - UX: The Babel plugin enables top-level tree-shaking even if your bundler doesn't support it.
 - DX: The Babel plugin makes startup time in dev mode as fast as Option 1.